zryfish/kunnel/README.md

 ![Nginx](./docs/img/demo.png)

-> To run proxy background, just add option `-d`.
-For example `kubectl-kn -n default -s nginx -d`.
-This will create a deployment in your cluster under namespace given.
+> To run proxy background, just add the option `-d`.
+For example `./kn -n default -s nginx -d`.
+It will create a deployment in your cluster under the namespace given.

 ### Proxy for ingress
-Kunnel can proxy requestes for virtualhost.
-For example, my ingress controller service under namespace `kubesphere-controls-system`, this is an ingress rule with host `foo.bar`.
+Kunnel can proxy requestes for virtualhosts.
+For example, my ingress controller service under namespace `kubesphere-controls-system`, there is an ingress rule with host `foo.bar`.
 ```
 root@master:~# kubectl -n kubesphere-controls-system get svc
 NAME                             TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)                      AGE